 All or nothing

 With copper gutters you have to go all the way and make your entire gutter system the same metal.
-Neglecting to do so will cause premature rusting and staining and ultimately cause your investment to fail and require early replacement or costly repairs.
+Neglecting to do so will cause premature rusting and staining at the joints and ultimately cause your investment to fail and require early replacement or costly repairs.

 Copper gutters require professional installation due to their weight and malleability.
 It’s important to hire a skilled and experienced contractor to ensure a proper installation.
-They also take considerable longer to install so make sure you plan accordingly when preparing for the gutter project.
+They also take considerably longer to install so make sure you plan accordingly when preparing for a copper gutter project.